uzairmansoor/gwd-fairgame-infra-terraform/README.md

   <b>CloudFront for Frontend</b>
 </p>

+## 6. CI/CD Pipeline for the Website Back-End

 This is the CI/CD pipeline for the website's back-end code.
 "BitBucket" is used as the Source stage, “CodeBuild” is used as the Build stage, and “CodeDeploy” is used in the Deploy stage to handle deployment to EC2.

+As soon as the code is pushed to the "master" branch of the back-end repository, the CI/CD pipeline will automatically run.
+In the Source stage, it will fetch the code from the Bitbucket repository, then build the application in the Build stage, and finally, in the Deploy stage, it will deploy the backend to the specified EC2 instances.

 <p align="center">
   <img src=https://github.com/user-attachments/assets/918ad10e-c696-4354-8e1f-8866500ca9bf />